Delivery: Daytime and blended online classes.

 - Submit official high school transcripts or GED certificate.
 All applicants must provide proof of graduation.

-- Course placement in RDNG 1000, or completion of RDNG 0090 with a grade of C or higher, English 1021 with a grade of C or higher, and a Goal 1 Communication course (COMM 1021, 1031, 1041 or 1051) must be completed or in-progress with anticipated completion on or before the program application deadline.
+- ENGL 1020 with a grade of C or higher OR ENGL 1021 with a grade of C or higher, and a Goal 1 Communication course (COMM 1021, COMM 1031, COMM 1041 or COMM 1051) with a grade of C or higher must be completed or in-progress with anticipated completion on or before the program application deadline.

-- See special application booklet in Admissions, or in the Advising, Counseling and Career Center for more information regarding application process and selection criteria.
+- See the Dental Assisting Information Booklet in Admissions, or in the Advising, Counseling and Career Center for more information regarding application process and selection criteria.

 Potential Job Titles